 Alex Zucker is an award-winning translator from Czech.
-He also works in editing and nonprofit communications, and currently serves as cochair of the Translation Committee at the PEN American Center.
+He also works in editing and nonprofit communications, and currently serves as cochair of the PEN America Translation Committee.

 His translation of Jáchym Topol’s The Devil’s Workshop (2013, Portobello Books) was recently nominated for the International IMPAC Dublin Literary Award.
 In addition the novel won an English PEN Award for Writing in Translation, the Typographical Translation Award, and was named to the Fiction Longlist for the Best Translated Book Award.

-You can find Alex’s most recent translations in Contemporary Czech Prose: Not Necessarily About Politics, the November 2014 issue of Words Without Borders, for which he also served as guest editor.
+Alex’s most recent translations appear in Contemporary Czech Prose: Not Necessarily About Politics, the November 2014 issue of Words Without Borders, for which he also served as guest editor.

 His essay “O Pioneer!
 Michael Henry Heim and the Politics of Czech Literature in English Translation,” appeared in The Man Between: Michael Henry Heim and a Life in Translation, ed.
 Esther Allen, Sean Cotter, and Russell Scott Valentino, published in October 2014 by Open Letter Books.